ershadul1/weather-app/README.md

 # Weather App
-An app that shows weather forecast for next five days.
+An app that shows the weather forecast for the next five days.

 ## Project Description

-This app fetches 5 day weather forecast from open weather map API and displays them on the screen.
-The temperature of a day is also shown in three hours interval in a bar chart.
+This app fetches a 5-day weather forecast from the open weather map API and displays them on the screen.
+The temperature of a day is also shown in three hours intervals in a bar chart.
 Users can browse through the five weather cards using arrows.
+Each weather card contains the average temperature and date of that day.

 ## Features